 Launch publishes a build to your host server.

 When you create an environment and attach a host, the environment provides this

 <script> tag for you to put on your pages.

 When a user browses your site, the Embed Code

 <script> tag retrieves the Build from your host server and performs your defined actions within the browser.

 An host is a connection between Launch and your hosting location.
 Launch currently supports an Akamai host and an SFTP host.
 Whenever you produce a build, Launch connects to the server defined by your host and delivers the build.

 If you want to self-host, you can have Launch push directly to your servers through SFTP or you can push it to Akamai and download it (using your environment's Archive option).

-For more information, see Adapters.
+For more information, see Hosts.